Robinson 77: Selling of building

 In 2006, Singapore Airlines sold the SIA Building to TSO Investment, which is a unit of a real estate fund managed by CLSA Capital Partners.
-It comes at a price of S$343.9 million, which amounts to some $1,165 dollars per square foot.
+It comes at a price of S$343.9 million, which amounts to some $1,165 per square foot.
 According to the company, the sale was "in line with the non-core business strategy".
 It was valued at $118.8 million then.
 SIA subsequently used proceeds from the sale for investment and growing the company and its subsidiaries.

 In 2011 SEB Investment announced the company would be selling the building.